pilight/pilight/docs/source/protocols/api/program/program.rst

    root     13166  0.0  0.0      0     0 ?
 S    21:10   0:00 [kworker/u2:1]
    root     13186  0.0  0.2   4424  1116 pts/2    R+   21:11   0:00 ps aux

-In thise case, i want to control XBMC.
-The xbian entry with the PID 11642 is what i want to use.
+In thise case, I want to control XBMC.
+The xbian entry with the PID 11642 is what I want to use.
 The first word is the program name.
 In this case ``/usr/local/lib/xbmc/xbmc.bin``.
 Everything that comes after are the arguments ``–standalone -fs –lircdev /run/lirc/lircd``. pilight will now check for a program that matches these exact parameters.
 So the protocol looks for processes matching those lines and when a process is found, it updates the pid value accordingly.
 (The pid is just informative.)

 If you omit the arguments value, all matching programs will be processes with or without matching arguments.
-If there are more than once matches, pilight will use the first.
+If there are several matches, pilight will use the first.